If you’re thinking about creating a website or blog, you’ve probably heard of WordPress.

 WordPress is designed with search engine optimization (SEO) in mind.
 Your website or blog will be easily found by all popular search engines.
 There are also many SEO plugins available, which make it easy to optimize your site for SEO without coding practices.

 WordPress was first introduced in 2003 as a blogging platform.
 For years It was famous and popular as just a blog-building software.
-WordPress then moved forward with a mission to be an all-in-one website builder, but still blogging is the main feature of WordPress.
+WordPress then moved forward with a mission to be an all-in-one website builder, but still, blogging is the main feature and strength of WordPress.

 WordPress is secure